 May contain errors — check source documents for definitive information.

-The Arms Trade (Inquiry and Suspension) Bill would set up a formal inquiry into how arms sold to foreign states are used, to check whether they breach international law.
-If it cannot be shown that the arms will not be used unlawfully, their sale would be suspended immediately.
-The bill also includes related provisions to strengthen oversight of arms exports.
+The Arms Trade (Inquiry and Suspension) Bill would require an official inquiry into how arms sold by the UK are used by foreign states to check if they breach international law.
+It would also allow immediate suspension of arms sales to states where it cannot be shown that the weapons will not be used unlawfully.
+The bill aims to strengthen accountability and controls over the UK arms trade.

 Generated 21 February 2026